315+ Telescopes Ranked

 Alternative Recommendations

-The 5SE isn’t awful, but we’d recommend other computerized telescopes—or a Dobsonian—in its place if possible.
+The 5SE isn’t awful, but I’d recommend other computerized telescopes—or a Dobsonian—in its place if possible.

-The Celestron NexStar 5SE certainly isn’t our top pick in its price range.
-If you must have a telescope like it, at least consider the larger Celestron NexStar 6SE which has significantly more light gathering and resolving power with virtually the same form factor and a slightly higher price.
-Alternatively, here are some of our even better top picks.
+The Celestron NexStar 5SE certainly isn’t my top pick in its price range.
+If you must have a telescope like it, at least consider the larger Celestron NexStar 6SE which has significantly more light-gathering and resolving power with virtually the same form factor and a slightly higher price.
+Alternatively, here are some of my even better top picks.

 Under $1000